fastrodev/fastro/post/collaboration.md

 ---
-title: "Programmers, Business Analysts, and Designers Unite, Share Profitable Wins!"
+title: "Collaboration and Profit Sharing"
 description: "Unleash the Power of Collaboration!
 Programmers, Business Analysts, and Designers: Discover how to maximize profits and fuel team success with a winning profit-sharing strategy for your app."
 image: https://fastro.deno.dev/fastro.png
 author: Yanu Widodo